neo-ngd/NEO-Tutorial/en/6-persistence/README.md

 ### UInt160 and UInt256 serialization
 Both UInt160 and UInt256 are stored as fixed size byte arrays, using 20 and 32 bytes respectively.
-These types are used mostly for hashes.
 NEO uses RIPMED160 for script-hashes and SHA256 for transaction and block hashes.
 Note that in NEO we use hash functions twice.
 The first hash is always SHA256.

 A very common use for UInt160 are contract hashes: